Reducing Post-Surgery Healthcare Acquired Infections

 We then charted a course for an eight-week, in-market alpha test (pilot) with real patients in hospitals.
 We chose certain highly-invasive surgical procedures and enrolled a 20-person test group and a 20-person control group

 The results exceeded our expectations: the incidence of hospital readmissions related to healthcare-acquired infections for the test group was nearly 75% lower than for the control group.
 The implications for avoiding bad patient outcomes, and avoiding costs and penalties, easily outweighed the costs of the solution.

 The healthcare division is now developing a scalable version of the service through a partnership with a UX design firm that developed a functional prototype of a digital, patient-centered application.

-Through this project, Peer Insight helped the CPG firm validate and test a service capable of saving lives in an industry known for difficult regulations, high costs, and unparalleled stakes.
-We also equipped the division with the tools and confidence to explore more service-centric opportunities in healthcare and beyond.
+Through this project, Peer Insight helped Kimberly-Clark to validate and test a service capable of saving lives in an industry known for difficult regulations, high costs, and unparalleled stakes.
+We equipped the division with the tools and confidence to explore more service-centric opportunities in healthcare and beyond.